 How to Fix Lazy Eye or Amblyopia

 Early treatment of lazy eye is usually easy with wearing eyeglasses, vision therapy, Atropine drops, eye patching.
 Detection and correction before the age of two or at younger age is considered to get the best result.
-Neuroscience has proven that the human brain can change at any age, so lazy eye is treatable at any age, too.
-Studies on neuroplasticity of the brain in adults are now showing that therapies can improve the vision in amblyopic or lazy eye conditions in older children and adults.
+Neuroscience has proven that the human brain can change at any age, so lazy eye is treatable at any age.
+Studies on neuroplasticity of the brain in adults are now showing that therapies can improve the vision in lazy eye conditions in older children and adults.

 Treatment of amblyopia after the age of 17 is not dependent upon age but requires more effort including vision therapy.
 Every patient with lazy eye deserves an attempt at treatment.

-Exercises to help correct vision.
+Exercises help to correct vision.
 Usually the stronger eye may be patched, and the weaker eye stimulated with a range of vision-intensive activities, such as coloring, dot-to-dot drawing, word games, or building Lego, depending on the age of the child.
 People with Lazy eye, recommend to do an eye exam every year with optometrist or Ophthomologist.
 Eye examination for people with lazy eye is covered by Ohip.

 Please click here for more information.